 One of the most frequently asked questions from new Chinese learners is: “how many words will I need to learn before I’m fluent?”
-In this guest post Mandarin learner and language app developer Karl Baker offers his comprehensive breakdown of this complex issue.
+In this guest post co-founder of Mandarin Retreat Karl Baker offers his comprehensive breakdown of this complex issue.

 It’s no secret that Mandarin Chinese is a challenging language to learn and new starters often feel frustrated about how slow progress seems.
 Many want to know how many words they need to learn before they can fluently understand TV shows or easily read novels.
 Estimates as to how many words are required to reach fluency vary from as few as 400 to as many as 20,000.
 There is no simple answer, primarily because each person has their own definition of ‘fluency’.

 It doesn’t help that the six levels of the standard Chinese proficiency exam, the HSK, paint a misleading picture.
 The exam’s six levels were originally intended to be pinned to the six levels of the European Framework for language learning proficiency, where A1 is pure beginner and C2 is close to native.
 However, most Mandarin learners who have passed HSK6 are nowhere close to native proficiency.
 Although the HSK is in the process of being reformed, many learners remain uncertain about what they can expect to be able to do at each level of known words.

 The guide below is designed to give you a more realistic idea of what to expect.
 By ‘known words‘ it is assumed that in addition to memorising vocabulary using flashcards and other tools, the learner has spent time immersing in reading and listening content and is therefore able to recognise vocabulary instantly when it appears in a sentence spoken at natural speed.
 It is also assumed that the learner has spent roughly equal amounts of time outputting and practicing their spoken Chinese as they have inputting.